fettahyildizz/netvlad_tensorrt/README.md

     -o models/netvlad.onnx \
     -c config/speed.ini
 ```
 These parameters are default.
-You may configure with respected to your models.
+You may configure with your needs and paths.
 If model path is not provided, it would download from [this link](https://cloudstor.aarnet.edu.au/plus/s/ZgW7DMEpeS47ELI/download)

 ### Step 2: ONNX To Tensorrt
 ```bash